dstuecken/react-settings-pane/README.md

 #### &lt;SettingsContent />

 - `header: bool|React.Component`: true = Title of current menu Item is displayed as an h2, can also be a React.Component for a custom headline.
+- `closeButtonClass: string`: custom className for the close button
+- `saveButtonClass: string`:  custon className for the save button

 #### &lt;SettingsPage />